• Skip to primary navigation

 • Add the squash and stir, then add 5 cups of stock.

-5-6 cups chicken stock
+5-6 cups low-sodium chicken stock

 • Turn up the heat and bring everything to a low boil, then reduce the heat to low and simmer until the squash is tender.
 If the pan gets too dry while cooking, add another cup of stock.